harshdeep3/Stock_prediction/README.md

 # Stock_prediction
 Multiple algorithm used to predict stock/crypto prices

+This currently includes BTC prediction using LSTM

-This will include code stock prediction using RNN and LSTM
+This will include code stock prediction using RNN